-The recreation therapy activities found on this website have been developed specifically for the elderly.
+The activities found on this website have been developed specifically for the aged care.
 All activities are ready to print and use, complete with downloads and the instructions you need to get started straight away.

 Enjoying life is something that every elder should be able to do.
 Even those that are bed ridden can enjoy doing arts & crafts, playing games, participating in music activities and participating in group events.

 A wide range of aged care activities and resources are provided that are suitable for all settings.
 This includes Nursing homes, Assisted Living, Retirement Communities Respite Care, Alzheimer's Care, Home Care and Day Care Centres.

 If you are an activity professional working with the elderly, you will find the aged care activities on this website invaluable.

 Dealing with the effects of Alzheimer's Disease is a long and challenging process for the everyone involved.
 It is especially difficult when the late stage of the illness is reached.

 Starting a Leisure & Lifestyle Program requires creative thinking and enthusiasm.
 Your main point of reference will be the assessment of your clients.

 Developing practical, efficient and meaningful leisure programs for people with Alzheimer's Disease requires creative thinking.